GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex9_refining_bins.md

 ## 2. Refining bins

 VizBin is a general purpose tool for contig/scaffold/fragment visualisation.
 For this workshop, we're going to attempt to refine a few bins.
+Refinement can mean reducing contamination, improving completeness and/or splitting strains.
 Here, we will:

-* Diagnose and visualise contigs
+* Diagnose and visualise contig fragments
-* Export clusters of contigs
+* Export clusters of contig fragments
+* Check distribution of contig fragments across clusters
+* Pull new contigs from concatenated bin files to form new bin clusters
 * Check if genome metrics improve after manual refinement

 For this exercise, we will be using data from the `mock_bins/` sub-directory and additional genome metrics in `mock_bins.checkm.txt`.
 These files were generated using a different assembly (reads assembled using MEGAHIT) based on a modified sample 3 library, and then binned using MetaBAT2 and MaxBin as per previous lessons.
-The assembly is quite a bit more fragmented which saves us from fragmenting the input ourselves!

-??? question "Do you remember how to check an assembly?"

-    Use BBMap's `stats.sh` (see [here](../day1/ex5_evaluating_assemblies.md#evaluating-the-assemblies-using-bbmap))
+We also provide a set of fragmented assembled contigs for better visualisation (i.e., contig fragments with similar k-mer profiles are clustered together)!

 ### Inspect the genome metrics

 Open up the file named `mock_bins.checkm.txt`.
 Take note of the metrics of each bin and consider what we might want to improve on.

-### Prepare files for VizBin

-List the content of `mock_bins/`, there are 4 FASTA files.
-We will need to generate a concatenated set of sequences and a bin-contig map for colours.

-!!! terminal "code"

-    ```bash linenums="1"
-    # VizBin requires a header for annotation files
-    echo "label" > all_mock_bins.label.ann

-    # Generate concatenated set of sequences and labels at the same time!
-    for bin in mock_bins/*.fna; do
-        binID=$(basename ${bin} .fna)
-        grep '>' ${bin} | sed "s/.*/${binID}/g" >> all_mock_bins.label.ann
-        cat ${bin} >> all_mock_bins.fna
-    done
-    ```

 ### Prepare output directory